What is the Value of a Patient?

 Think about the last time you were on Amazon ready to buy something.
 Even though you knew what you intended on buying, you probably took the time to read the reviews and they probably had an impact on your decision making when you made your purchase?

-Studies show that 83% of purchases made on e-commerce sites like Amazon, happen after a customer has read at least one review.
+Studies show that 83% of purchases made on e-commerce sites like Amazon happen after a customer has read at least one review.
 Call it a recommendation, a referral, a reference, a testimonial or even a success story.
 It really doesn’t matter what we call it, because it all boils down to the same thing: “Group Agreement.”
-If a group of people
+If a group of people have had similar experiences that exceed expectations, then new people seeking a similar experience will take comfort in knowing that the chances are high that they too will have an exceptional experience.

 Why Reviews Matter for Improving the Patient Experience